Global Privacy Statement

 1. Who are we?

-We are the Global Media & Entertainment Limited group (‘Global’).
-Global is home to some of the UK’s biggest commercial radio brands, Capital, Capital XTRA, Heart, Heart Extra, Classic FM, Smooth Radio, Smooth Extra, Gold, LBC, and Radio X. Our portfolio also includes our digital platforms, We The Unicorns and PopBuzz, our TV channels, Capital TV and Heart TV and our licensed broadcast partners, Communicorp and Adventure Radio.
+We are Global, the Media & Entertainment group.
+Global is Europe’s largest radio company home to some of the biggest brands in commercial radio, Capital, Heart, LBC, Classic FM, Smooth, Capital XTRA and Gold.
+Our portfolio also includes our digital platform PopBuzz, TV channels, Capital TV and Heart TV, and our licensed broadcast partners, Communicorp and Adventure Radio.

-This Privacy Statement explains how we collect and use information about you when you interact with our radio, TV, digital brands and this website.
-This could be through smart speakers, when you enter one of our competitions, or when you engage with our charity activities or sales channels.
+This Privacy Statement explains how we collect and use information about you when you interact with our radio, TV and digital brands and this website.
+This could be through smart speakers, when you enter one of our competitions or when you engage with our charity activities or sales channels.

 Any personal information that you provide to us may be shared across our brands and may be used in the ways described in this Privacy Statement.

 When you click on adverts or links which take you away from any Global website or brand app, you should know that we have no control over the content or privacy practices of those other platforms.
 We advise you to check their privacy policies before providing your information to them.